agenieus/SKILLHARVEST-DATA-ANALYSIS-ACADEMY-STUDENT-DATA-SURVEY/README.md

 # SKILLHARVEST DATA ANALYSIS ACADEMY STUDENT DATA-SURVEY
-This is a data of Data-Analysis students of Skillharvest academy; who filled the data form with some metrics to analyze the class.
+This is a data of Data-Analysis students of Skillharvest academy; Cohort 2 of 2024; who filled the data form with some metrics to analyze the class.

 ## DOCUMENTATION OUTLINE